DanielEstrada1/Switch-Script-Controller/README.md

-# nintendo switch controller arduino
+# Nintendo switch controller arduino

 control your Nintendo Switch using a pro micro

-## requirements
+## Requirements

 - [pro micro] (or compatible)
 - [ftdi usb to uart] (or other uart device)